theothernt/AerialViews/README.md

 Navigate to the __Developer Options__ page, look for the __ADB debugging__ option and enable it.

-Next, find the IP address of your device.
+Next, find the IP address of your device and make a note of it.
 Navigate to the __About__ then __Network__ screen, which will show your current IP address eg. 192.168.1.120
 </details>

 <details>